ClementNerma/Rave/docs/books/hybrid.md

 func %equal<T> (left: T, right: T) -> bool;
 ```

-It can compare two instances of the same class and tell if they are identical by comparing their RUID.
-Of course, this could not be done manually because we can't access the RUID, but this is a native superoverload so the builder can implement it itself.
+It can compare two instances of the same class and tell if they are identical by comparing their OID.
+Of course, this could not be done manually because we can't access the OID, but this is a native superoverload so the builder can implement it itself.

-One of the most basic concepts of SilverNight is the references.
-To take an example, when an object is gave to a function, the object is not cloned automatically, so it keeps the same RUID.
+One of the key-concepts of SilverNight is the OESM (Object-Entity Sharing Model) that shares equal objects across entities.
+To take an example, when an object is gave to a function, the object is not cloned automatically, so it keeps the same OID.
 That's why modifying an object inside a function will also modify the original one that was gave to it.

 Primitives don't have this problem, has they are very special classes.
-When a primitive is gave to a function or assigned to another resource, it will automatically be cloned - there's no way to prevent it.
+When a primitive is gave to a function or assigned to another resource, it will automatically be cloned - and there's no way to prevent it.

-Pointers aim to provide a new way to deal with references.
+Pointers aim to provide a new way to deal with OESM.
 Let's take the following code:

 ```sn
 // Make a 'Hero' structure